 What's the story?

 Clark Griswald (Chevy Chase), a hard-working father of two teens, is determined to show his family a fun-filled, old-fashioned Christmas in NATIONAL LAMPOON'S CHRISTMAS VACATION.
 By the time all of the in-laws and a crude second cousin show up, Clark has 25,000 lights stapled to the house and this predictable comedy is in full swing.
-Lowbrow, potentially offensive humor makes this best for older viewers.
-For a moment during the opening scene, it looks like we're going on the road again with the Griswald's.
-Actually, the family is just going to the country to chop down a 40-foot tree for an old fashioned Christmas at home, the first in a string of overblown escapades in Clark Griswald's quest for the perfect holiday.
+Lowbrow, potentially-offensive humor makes this best for older viewers.
+For a moment during the opening scene, it looks like we're going on the road again with the Griswald family.
+Actually, the family is just going to the country to chop down a 40-foot tree for an old-fashioned Christmas at home, the first in a string of overblown escapades in Clark Griswald's quest for the perfect holiday.
 "I just know how you build up things in your mind," warns his loving but slightly confused wife, Ellen.
 But this fanatical family man won't be deterred until his miserly boss has been kidnapped and a SWAT team descends on his house to the tune of "Here Comes Santa Claus."